jasjotp/RealEstate_Streaming_Pipeline/README.md

 ## **Key Features**

 - Works entirely in real time using a microservice-based design
 - Clean web scraping using Playwright
+- Extracts structured metadata from listing HTML using GPT-4o
 - Resilient Kafka topic with backpressure handling
 - Spark Structured Streaming for fault-tolerant ETL
 - Writes directly to Cassandra for scalable storage